Make lye-free soap on the homestead! You’ll love making homemade soap with natural ingredients using these easy-to-follow steps.

-Make Lye Free Soap With This Tutorial
+How to Make Lye-Free Soap with This Tutorial

-The soaps we use as our base, even in this soap-making recipe, would originally have been made using lye.
-However, since many people don’t want to work with the potentially dangerous chemical process involved in processing lye, I decided to make this soap making tutorial a priority for the readers who have requested it.
+The soaps we use as our base, even in one of these soap making recipes free, would originally have been made using lye or lye water.
+However, since many people don’t want to work with the potentially dangerous chemical process involved in lye, I decided to make this lye free soap base recipe a priority for the readers who have requested it.

 - Herbs and/or plants